 Oral Cancer Screening

 Part of a thorough annual dental exam is screening for signs of oral cancer.
-Dr. LeQuang and our team will routinely evaluate the soft tissues in and around your mouth for any areas that look suspicious or abnormal that may indicate precancerous or cancerous lesions.
+Our dentist and team will routinely evaluate the soft tissues in and around your mouth for any areas that look suspicious or abnormal that may indicate precancerous or cancerous lesions.
 At Made Ya Smile in Katy, TX, we take the risk of oral cancer very seriously, as this condition impacts the lives of over 50,000 Americans each year.
 Our team uses advanced technology to assist in oral cancer exams for our patients.
 Though we are committed to checking your oral tissues at each exam for signs and symptoms of oral cancer, we strongly encourage you to conduct self-cancer screenings on a routine basis at home.
 Oral cancer can develop in any area within the mouth, including the tongue, cheeks, gums, soft and hard palates, lips, throat, and the floor of the mouth.
-If Dr. LeQuang notices any abnormalities that are concerning, he may recommend a biopsy or partner with an oral surgery specialist to determine the best course of care.
+If our dentist notices any abnormalities that are concerning, we may recommend a biopsy or partner with an oral surgery specialist to determine the best course of care.
 Signs and symptoms that may point to oral cancer include:

 - Raised or rough tissue